InteractionDesignFoundation/handbook/guides/onboarding/setup-xdebug.md

 ### Install the Browser Extension

-For Firefox and Chrome, you have to install Xdebug helper extension
+For Firefox and Chrome, you have to install an Xdebug helper extension.

-If Xdebug works now, then simply skip the rest of this document. 🥷
+If Xdebug works now, then skip the rest of this document. 🥷

 ### Configure the Browser extension